hazelcast/hazelcast/docs/design/sql/02-operator-interface.md

 1. The `RowBatch` could be accessed through a separate method
 1. The `open()` method is renamed to `setup()`.
 Special query context is passed to it as an argument
 1. There is no separate `close()` method because the engine doesn't need explicit per-operator cleanup at the moment.
-This may change in future but is not important for the purpose of this document.
+This may change in future, in this case the current document should be updated accordingly

 *Snippet 7: Exec interface*
 ```java